imAdithya/CAN---Ethernet-Bridge/README.md

 # CAN–Ethernet Bridge IP Core

 Bidirectional CAN-to-Ethernet bridge IP core with dual-bus Wishbone interface.
-Designed and verified at **IIITDM Chennai** as part of the Final Year Project.
+Designed and verified at **IIITDM Kancheepuram** as part of the Final Year Project.

 ## Bridge Overview